 When the spirits come, I feel the darkness clot and I unfurl my tail, cracking it across the dust.
 Snakes bristle from the twining fur of my back.
 Their hissing takes the sound out of sound and makes instead an engulfing, clammy, silent roar which sends the ghosts shrinking back into the shadows.
 When Hermes comes with fresh souls lamenting loves and light, I do not know what this light is.
 Persephone too seems to long for it, scratching the days into the arms of her gold hammered throne during her months by Hades’ side.

-Hermes slips by me, a slither of fine leather and soft linen, a feather tread.
+Hermes slips by me, a slither of fine leather and linen, a feather tread.
 He scratches my back with his staff and my snaky fur rises and wraps around the wood.
-The newly dead follow him like the pale curling foam behind a ship, dragging with them the sounds of river Acheron.
+The newly dead follow him like the pale curling foam behind a ship, dragging with them the dank chill of river Acheron.

 His scent brings dreams: my mouths chew in ecstasy on the softest of leather boots; I lie in piles of caressing wool.
 Yet, there’s a constriction in my necks, a searing pain in my eyes and I wake, weeping and snarling.
 It is said that dreams, unlike the spirits of the dead, must one day become substance, like seeds reaching into the air as green stems, for they are given by the gods to shape the lives of mortals, to nourish and guide them.
 Am I mortal?
 I feel the drift of eternity behind and before me.Year follows year and I forget my dreams.